 Legal requirements to get a divorce

-Firstly, as a plaintiff you must prove you have been married for at least three years.
-The alternative is to prove that you have suffered ‘exceptional hardship’, or that your spouse has been ‘cruel’ and/or ‘unreasonable’.
-Although there is no clear legal definition of these terms, the following are examples of when they may apply:
+Firstly, as a plaintiff, you must prove you have been married for at least three years.
+However, there are exceptions to this rule if the petitioner can prove exceptional hardship or if there has been misconduct by the other spouse.
+Although there is no clear legal definition of these terms, the following are examples of what may constitute those:

 - Extreme physical or mental abuse

 - Severe mental distress

 - Extreme, cruel adultery

 - Adultery, which causes pregnancy